 II – Associate membership

 Applicants who do not meet criteria c and/or d can become an associate member for a maximum of 5 years.
 Associate membership of the KLI requires an appointment at one of the core universities participating in the KLI (UvA, VU, RuG, UL, UU, MU and TU) and a publication track record showing a regular output of at least 10 points* over the preceding 5 years, provided one has 40% research time per year.
 For the associate membership both published articles and articles in press qualify.

 After 3 years of associate membership one should meet criterium c for full members.
 After 5 years of associate membership one should meet all criteria for full members (including d) and submit an application for full membership.
-When supervision of a PhD student is not yet realized after 5 years, the associate member is applicable for full membership if he/she is actively involved in the organization and shaping of educational purposes at his/her university.
+When supervision of a PhD student is not yet realized after 5 years, the associate member is applicable for full membership if they are actively involved in the organization and shaping of educational purposes at their university.
 If these criteria are not met the KLI membership will be ended.

 Criterion c takes account both of the quality of the journal in which work is published and whether or not the person concerned is first author of the publication in question.
 Journals are classified into two categories.
 Only peer-reviewed international journals qualify.
 Journals in the category 1 are those with a mean citation impact score of at least 1.0 over the past 5 years.
 All other journals belong to the second category.
 Applicants and existing members receive points for publications as follows:

 - first author of an article in a category 1 journal: 6 points

 - first author of an article in a category 2 journal: 4 points

 - second (or subsequent) author of an article in a category 1 journal: 4 points

 - second (or subsequent) author of an article in a category 2 journal: 2 points

 - author or co-author of an English-language monograph (max. one): 6 points